How to Kill Cactus Growth in Your Yard (With or Without Chemicals)

 The Best Way to Kill Cactus Plants In Your Yard

 There are two main ways to accomplish this.
 The first is by using chemicals to get rid of them.
-The second method involves physical removal.
+The second method involves physical removal, usually using some types of chainsaws or manual saws to cut it into manageable pieces.
 Either method is relatively safe if done right, but can also be dangerous if done improperly.

 Here’s what you need to know about both methods of removing cactus from your yard: